 Tel: +49 228 9499 216

 Fax: +49 228 9499 143

 Fax: +49 228 9499 146

-Chair of 1st Decision Division (Extraction of ore and other non-metallic minerals, building materials, construction industry and related services, real estate and related services, wood industry and furniture, wholesale and retails trade in food, agricultural trade)
+Chair of 1st Decision Division (Extraction of ores and other non-metallic minerals, building materials, construction industry and related services, real estate and related services, wood industry and furniture, wholesale and retail trade in food, agricultural trade)

 Tel: +49 228 9499 410

 Fax: +49 228 9499 142

 Chair of 2nd Decision Division (E-commerce, clothing and shoes, household appliances and consumer electronics, postal services, book publishing and retail, toys, sport, equipment)

 Fax: +49 288 9499 166

 Tel: +49 228 9499 413